Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 ### Airoha Settings

 It is worth noting that Garmin watches also experienced the Airoha issues seen in V3.0408.0 over two years ago.
-They subsequently found a fix which didn't rely upon filtering / smoothing, but no attempt has been made to determine when the issue was resolved.
+They subsequently found a fix which didn't rely upon filtering / smoothing, but no attempt has been made to determine when their issue was resolved.

 The windsurfing / speedsailing community need the same quality speedsurfing data (or better) as we enjoyed back in April 2024.
 We believe the best way to achieve this goal is to identify and fix the root cause of the issue found in May 2024.